Women in 1950s Spain: Childcare

 One of the most important female labor activities in the Francoist period, especially between 1940 and 1970, was childcare.
-The regime used Sección Femenina and Acción Católica to impose its pro-ntalist policies on Spain through the concept of traditional womanhood, that demanded among other things that women tend to the home and be primary caregivers to their children.
+The regime used Sección Femenina and Acción Católica to impose its pro-natalist policies on Spain through the concept of traditional womanhood, that demanded among other things that women tend to the home and be primary caregivers to their children.
 This was expected of women, even if they were required to take on extra work inside the home or they were able to pay someone to do basic domestic tasks.
 Men were expected to be in the workforce, providing a steady income that would cover the costs of running the household.
 There was no differentiation in this period paid and domestic work for women.
 Both were viewed as two part of the same purpose of women serving Spanish society.

 Sección Feminina and Falange provided childcare services during the 1950s and 1960s to women working in the agricultural sector.
 Official women's participation in this industry were around 5.5%, but informal participation was much higher, resulting in the need for childcare.

 Contraception

-For many married Andalusian women in the 1950s, 1960s and 1970s, there was a certain fatalism about the fact they would inevitably become mothers.
+For many married Andalusian women in this period, there was a certain fatalism about the fact they would inevitably become mothers.
 It was difficult for them to try to negotiate family planning with their spouses.
 Most couples practicing family planning used coitus interruptus during the 1940s and 1950s.
 The Catholic Church in this period allowed couples to use the rhythm method.
 As American culture began to influence Spain more during the mid-1950s, Spaniards began to adopt more American birth control methods.

-Prohibitions against the sale of contraception in Andalusia in the 1950s, 1960s and 1970s were largely ineffective as women had various means to try to limit the number of children they had.
+Prohibitions against the sale of contraception in Andalusia in this period were largely ineffective as women had various means to try to limit the number of children they had.
 This was especially true for women engaging in sex outside of marriage at a time when that practice, along with having children when single, were highly condemned by the government.
 Women were willing to take risks to have sex for pleasure by using some form of birth control.